 Presently, Baite tribes have comfortably settled down in sixty seven villages.
 Out of these villages, fifty are found in Manipur state while the rest seventeen are being situated in the beautiful state of Assam.
 As per the recent demographic report, amongst the total population of ten thousand of Baite tribes, three thousand and five hundred have already settled in the Assam and its adjoining region.
-Amongst various districts where The Baite tribes can be located in Manipur state Ukhrul, Senapati, Churachandpur, Chandel and Thoubal deserve special mentioning.
+Amongst various districts where Baite tribes can be located in Manipur state Ukhrul, Senapati, Churachandpur, Chandel and Thoubal deserve special mentioning.

 The whole of the Baite society has a proper structure in order to ensure that they can run a good system of administration.
 Generally, the whole of the society has been consisted of twelve clans.
 Quite a number of a sub-clans and lineages too are found with in the societal structure of the Baite tribes.
-The well-formatted society of Baiga tribes is going to delineate standard social rituals and practices.
+The well-formatted society of Baiga tribes has delineated standard social rituals and practices.
 The society of this tribal community is matrilineal.
 Marriages, just like any other matrilineal society, have a preference for cross cousin marriage lines.
 Ideal for a normal Baite is to get married to the daughter of his maternal uncle.
 Both the parents of the bride and groom gives consent and also fixes this kind of marriage and is popular amongst the locales as the 'Chongmou'.
 Often due to premarital pregnancy, a man gets married to the woman and this marriage is acclaimed as 'Jolgai'.
 Main occupation of the Baite tribes is Lou Jhum or shifting cultivation.
 Rice is the staple food, appended by various cash crops.
 Some of the Baite tribes are even involved in trade and commercial activities.